juicedata/juicefs-csi-driver/docs/en/introduction.md

 * User creates a PVC using an existing JuiceFS StorageClass;
 * PV is created and provisioned by CSI Controller, by default, a sub-directory named with PV ID will be created under JuiceFS root, settings controlling this process are defined (or referenced) in StorageClass definition.
 * Kubernetes PV Controller binds user-created PVC with the PV created by CSI Controller, PVC and PV both enter "Bound" state;
-* User creates application pod, referencing PVC previously created;
+* User creates application Pod, referencing PVC previously created;
 * CSI Node Service creates Mount Pod on the associating node;
 * A JuiceFS Client runs inside the Mount Pod, and mounts JuiceFS volume to host, path being `/var/lib/juicefs/volume/[pv-name]`;
-* CSI Node Service waits until Mount Pod is up and running, and binds PV with the associated container, the PV sub-directory is mounted in pod, path defined by `volumeMounts`;
+* CSI Node Service waits until Mount Pod is up and running, and binds PV with the associated container, the PV sub-directory is mounted in Pod, path defined by `volumeMounts`;
 * application Pod is started by Kubelet.

 ## Other mount modes {#other-mount-modes}